SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 [debugger]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger

 However, I noticed that I couldn't simply comment the `for` loop out.
 It was incrementing the variable `i` a hundred times from zero, which not only is used to annoy devtools users but also later gets used in the last part of the function, which seems to be the actual implementation of `x`.
 Similarly, in the `if` statement, other than the probably useless `while (1);`, it also runs `i += ((x + '').length + 12513) | 1`.
-Since this also depends on the original source code string of `x`, I plugged in `(x + '').length`, which came out to be 724.
+Since this also depends on the unmodified source code of `x`, using the original `x`, I plugged in `(x + '').length` to get 724.

 After these two statements, `i` ends up being `13337`.
 But what about `i‍ = 1337`?